denimmonkey/dq_completeness_monitor_for_payment_check/README.md

      The count of rows between min_id and max_id  for the appropriate created_at timestamp is compared against row_exported

+     returns json output with status = 1 in case of data count mismatch and status = 0 if counts match

      end poins:
      1. /
         returns if service is up and running